I am writing this Mopnado review because I want to share my newest favorite cleaning tool with you.

 But if you want to hear my story – here it is:

-I love a clean house.
-I just don’t like cleaning it.
+I hate having a messy house.
+But as much as I love a clean home – I just don’t like cleaning it.

 Cleaning does not top my list of fun things to do and I’m guessing it’s not on yours either.

 And mopping – well, that has always been a tedious chore.

 Before I discovered Mopnado, I took lots of shortcuts when it came to cleaning the floor.

 I went from the lazy – “let’s just vacuum and skip the mopping.” to using a spray mop with disposable floor pads to pulling out the big old sponge mop (few and far between, believe me).

 Mopping was really a thorn in my side.

 I would spend so much effort on cleaning the whole house, but the floors never got a thorough washing.

 While the spray mop was good for a super fast clean up – it didn’t get all the grime off the floors.